kaggwe-marvin/kaggwe-marvin-resume/content/about.md

 ## About Me

-I'm **Kaggwe Marvin**, a passionate software developer and indie hacker based in [Your Location].
+I'm **Kaggwe Marvin**, a passionate software developer and indie hacker based in Kampala.
 With expertise in modern web technologies, I create innovative solutions and share my journey through code.

 ## What I Do